harbaum/NanoMig/README.md

 # NanoMig

-NanoMig is a port of the [Minimig](https://en.wikipedia.org/wiki/Minimig) to the [Tang Nano 20k](https://wiki.sipeed.com/hardware/en/tang/tang-nano-20k/nano-20k.html).
+NanoMig is a port of the [Minimig](https://en.wikipedia.org/wiki/Minimig) to the [Tang Nano 20K](https://wiki.sipeed.com/hardware/en/tang/tang-nano-20k/nano-20k.html) FPGA development board.

 ![NanoMig](doc/nanomig.jpg)

-This is based on the [MiSTeryNano project](https://github.com/harbaum/MiSTeryNano/) and also relies on a [M0S Dock](https://wiki.sipeed.com/hardware/en/maixzero/m0s/m0s.html) being connected to the Tang Nano 20k.
+This is based on the [MiSTeryNano project](https://github.com/harbaum/MiSTeryNano/) and also relies on a [M0S Dock](https://wiki.sipeed.com/hardware/en/maixzero/m0s/m0s.html) being connected to the Tang Nano 20K.
 Alternately you can use a [Raspberry Pi Pico](https://www.raspberrypi.com/documentation/microcontrollers/pico-series.html) or [esp32-s2](https://www.espressif.com/en/products/socs/esp32-s2)/[s3](https://www.espressif.com/en/products/socs/esp32-s3) and use the [FPGA companion firmware](http://github.com/harbaum/FPGA-Companion).

 This is currently a very early work in progress.
 The current version is based on the [MiSTer Minimig AGA code](https://github.com/MiSTer-devel/Minimig-AGA_MiSTer) and runs many Amiga games and demos.